jz393/jz393.github.io/writing/sailing-across-pacific.md

 Eventually, lifeboats begin to appear, giving me a sense of relief.
 I intended to jump into one, confident it would take me home and that I could erase the entire ordeal from my memory.
 Upon closer inspection, the boat seemed flimsy compared to my own *flawed but beautifully crafted* counterpart.
 I didn't trust it to carry me out of this gruesome storm.
 Furthermore, I couldn’t bear to part with my own vessel—my pride and joy since the early days of youth, spent dreaming about electrifying adventures ahead.

 Therefore, I ultimately chose to stay with my ship.
-I hopelessly watch as it yields to the relentless force of nature.
+I hopelessly watched as it yielded to the relentless force of nature.
 Day after day, we drift amid the tempest, my despair deepening with each passing minute.
 I close my eyes and lie flat on the plywood, waiting for fate to take me.

 Between the lightning strikes, I open my eyes and spot a faint shadow illuminated in the background—a small island in the Pacific.
 With my sails ruined, I lean over and pitifully use my arms as oars.
 I don't know if I can make it, but it's still worth a try.
 Flailing them with all my remaining strength, I reach the sandy shore, exhausted and battered.